rararamberg/fithub/README.md

 - _Include second table user account for clients_
 - _Clients' booked classes and Joined studios get added to their profile_
 - _UX Design shows non-users when updates to profiles and class been made through styling and text_
-- _Track Attendance Rate with visual graph_
+- _Track Attendance Rate with visual graph over various weekly, monthly, quarterly time periods_
+- _Track Membership Rate with visual graph over various weekly, monthly, quarterly time periods_
 - _Include Employee table for admin to assign instructor to classes_

 ***